 Campers are encouraged to write home.
 Please do not be concerned if you have not heard from your child for a few days.
-Mail is sent from Camp daily, but is occasionally delayed.
-Please write to your child frequently and express your desire to hear from them.
+Mail is sent and scanned from Camp daily, but is occasionally delayed.
+Please write to your child as often as desired and express your desire to hear from them.
 If you do not hear from your child for a long period of time, you may contact our Camper Care team.